-- To act as a guideline for establishing relationships based on trust, both within as well as without the Bank, which will make it possible to always and under any circumstances keep up a high reputation of Commitment, Humility, Excellence, Respect and Integrity. - > To ensure the highest quality conduct of its work team, Board of Directors, and Staff. - To maintain both organizational and individual credibility, through the highest standards of ethical and professional conduct, for organizational operations, as well as for generating business. - > To ensure that its commercial activities are being performed in accordance with the legal regulations applying to Bladex. - > To report, as far as possible, any potential conflicts of interest and independence.
+- O To act as a guideline for establishing relationships based on trust, both within as well as without the Bank, which will make it possible to always and under any circumstances keep up a high reputation of Commitment, Humility, Excellence, Respect and Integrity. - Ø To maintain both organizational and individual credibility, through the highest standards of ethical and professional conduct, for organizational operations, as well as for generating business. - \emptyset To ensure that its commercial activities are being performed in accordance with the legal regulations applying to Bladex. - \emptyset To report, as far as possible, any potential conflicts of interest and independence.